 We then tried to understand how variation in proportions of cell types contributes to variation in bulk expression.
 In particular, we de-convolved the expression matrix of tissue, B using the single-cell signatures, C to estimate the cell-fractions W, solving the equation B≈CW (15) (Fig. 2B).
 As validation, our estimated fractions of NEU+/- cells matched the experimentally determined fractions from the reference brain samples (Median error = 0.04, Fig. S2.7).
 We also compared our results with previous deconvolution methods (15).
 Overall, we found that single-cell expression signatures could explain much of the population-level variation (Fig. 2D, i.e., across tissue samples from different individuals 1-||B-CW||2/||B||2>85%) (15).

 Finally, we found that cell-fraction changes were associated with different observed phenotypes and disorders (Fig. 2E, S2.4 and S2.5).
 For example, particular excitatory and inhibitory neurons exhibited different fractions between male and female samples (i.e., Ex3 and In8).
 The fraction of Ex3 was also reduced in ASD (p=0.0077), where non-neuronal cells (e.g., oligodendrocytes) were represented in greater abundance.
 Another interesting association was with age.
 In particular, the fractions of neuronal types Ex3 and Ex4 significantly increased with age; by contrast, some non-neuronal types (e.g. oligodendrocytes) decreased (Fig. S2.6).
 These changes are potentially associated with differentially expressed genes.
 For example, for genes involved in the early growth response (e.g., EGR1), a gene expression and promoter methylation of genes involved in the early growth response (e.g., EGR1) decrease in were down-regulated in older groups; in contrast,, whereas ceruloplasmin (e.g., CP) exhibits an opposite trend (Fig. 2F and S2.8) (15).
+These analyses highlight the importance of considering underlying cellular composition in expression data from heterogenous tissue source like brain.

 Enhancers